Building a Comprehensive Strategic Framework for Business Units

 A business unit, or strategic business unit (SBU), represents a distinct section within a larger corporation.
 Each unit operates with its processes, metrics, product lines, market research initiatives, allocated budgets, and strategic goals—aligned to the overarching company policies.
 Leaders within these units report to top executives while adhering to company-wide HR mandates.

 The primary objective of a business unit is to increase profits by focusing on diverse market segments.
-Each unit develops its direction, growth strategies, and vision specific to its market niche.
+Each unit develops its direction, growth strategies, and vision specific to its market niche, often utilizing goal setting software to track progress and ensure alignment.

 Types of Business Units